Dinner in the Wine Cellar

 Making the Wine Cork Vases

 I came up with an idea to make wine cork vases.
-All you need is a vase, a shot glass, and some wine corks.
+All you need is a vase, a small glass, and some wine corks.

-Place the shot glass in the middle of the vase.
+Just place the small glass in the middle of the vase.
 Surround the glass with plenty of wine corks.

 After about a thousand trips up and down our basement stairs, the table was almost set.
 I decided to use my copper charges and copper candlesticks from Amazon.
 I added my favorite Spode Delamere plates and my “every day” sterling silver.

 You can shop for these items here.